Before you Travel

 Make sure your policy covers your destination and the duration of your stay, as well as any specific activities you might do.
 For example, don't assume your winter sports policy will cover off-piste skiing.

-When travelling in Europe, make sure you have a valid European Health Insurance Card (EHIC).
+When travelling in Europe, make sure you have a valid Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC).
 This will entitle you to free or reduced-cost medical care.
 However, the EHIC won't cover you for everything that travel insurance can, such as emergency travel back to the UK.
+GHIC and EHIC will also cover you in some other countries – please visit ‘Where you can use your card’ for details.

 DVT and jet lag